 Cimzia is the brand name for the drug certolizumab pegol.
 Made and sold by Union chimique belge (UCB), a Belgian pharmaceutical company, this prescription medication is used to treat several autoimmune conditions.
 The U.S. Food and Drug Administration (FDA) first approved the drug in April 1998.
-Doctors have prescribed it for Crohn’s disease and rheumatoid arthritis (with methotrexate).
+Doctors prescribe it for Crohn’s disease and, with methotrexate, rheumatoid arthritis.
 It comes in 200 mg intravenous injections.

 A member of the Tumor Necrosis Factor-alpha blocker (TNF-alpha blocker) class of immunosuppressant drugs, Cimzia works by binding to TNF-alpha, a natural cell-signaling molecule that attaches to immune cells.
 TNF-alpha blockers prevent TNF-alpha from binding with cells because TNF-alpha can cause inflammation in tissues, which leads to autoimmune diseases.
 By inhibiting it, Cimzia prevents the autoimmune response.